On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Clifford theory

 Let $r= \sum_J r(J)$.
-Then $S$ is the direct product of $r$ non-abelian simple groups
+Then $S$ is the direct product of $r$ non-abelian simple groups:

 Since any automorphism of $S$ must permute the $r$ simple groups in this product, it follows that $\prod_J \Aut(T_J)^{r(J)}$ is a normal subgroup of $\Aut(S)$ with quotient isomorphic some subgroup of $S_r$.
-(This subgroup is not transitive unless $G$ has only one minimal normal subgroup.)
+(This subgroup cannot be transitive if $G$ has more than one minimal normal subgroup.)
 Now $G$ embeds in $\Aut(S)$ by Corollary \ref{centraliser}, so

 On the other hand, since $G$ acts transitively on $V$, we have

 Using (\ref{VE-dim}) and (\ref{dimW}), we then have (\ref{key-ineq}). \end{proof}